 Valley Children’s Ranked One of the Nation’s Best Children’s Hospitals in Seven Specialties

 U.S. News introduced the Best Children’s Hospitals rankings in 2007 to help families of children with rare or life-threatening illnesses find the best medical care available.
 The rankings are the most comprehensive source of quality-related information on U.S. pediatric hospitals.
-The rankings rely on clinical data and on an annual survey of pediatric specialists, with methodology factoring in patient outcomes, such as mortality and infection rates, as well as available resources and compliance with best practices.
+The Best Children's Hospitals methodology factors objective measures such as patient outcomes, including mortality and infection rates, as well as available clinical resources and compliance with best practices.